TedCart/GitForkCloneMac/README.md

 ## Really Shoddy "Install" Directions for Assigning Keyboard Shortcut

-Create a new **Service** in the "Automator" application and add a "Run AppleScript" action to it.
+1. Create a new **Service** in the "Automator" application and add a "Run AppleScript" action to it.

-Paste in the following 2 lines of code **(with your edits)**:
+2. Clear the default text from that new "action" and paste in the following 2 lines of code **(with your edits)**:

 `set script_file_name to (load script file "Macintosh HD:Users:<YOUR_USER_NAME_HERE>:wdi:<WHEREVER_YOU_PUT_THE_FOLDER>:GitForkCloneMac:GetGitRepo.scpt)`

-`tell script_file_name to run`
+`tell script_file_name to RunMain()`

-Note the use of colons (:) instead of slashes (/) to separate folders - this is a UNIX directory.
+3. Towards the top of the Automator window, set "Service receives" to "no input". (it defaults to "text")

+4. Save the file.

-Assign the service you created to a keyboard shortcut of your choosing under "System Preferences > Keyboard".
+5. Assign the service you created to a keyboard shortcut of your choosing under "System Preferences > Keyboard".
     - Select the "Shortcuts" tab on the "Keyboard" menu
     - Then select "Services" from the list on the left
-- Scroll down the Services list on the right until you see your service (it will be at the bottom of the list, most likely under "General")
+    - Scroll down the Services list on the right until you see your service

 ## Features